tohojo/bufferbloat-net/content/cerowrt/wiki/index.md

 details.

-*Note:* All the important features of the CeroWrt software are now available in mainline [OpenWrt](http://openwrt.org) Barrier Breaker and Chaos Calmer builds.
+*Note:* All the important features of the CeroWrt software are now available in mainline [OpenWrt](http://openwrt.org) builds.
 You may be better served by installing one of those supported builds that are available on a much wider range of router hardware.